Updated: Sep 21

 Snaefellsjökull Glacier and Volcano

 The awesome Snaefellsjökull volcano peak has lent the peninsular its name.
 This 700,000-year-old volcano is topped by a sparkling glacier.
 Tours run through the summer months taking visitors up towards the summit.
-The peak was made famous by the Jules Verne novel Journey to the Centre of the Earth.
+The peak was made famous by Jules Verne's novel Journey to the Centre of the Earth.
 In this fantastical tale, the story’s explorers travel down inside the volcano on one serious adventure.
 If you are interested in volcanoes you might also like to visit the Volcano Museum in Stykkishólmur.
 This makes a good stop off if you are driving back towards Reykjavik along the northern edge of the peninsular.

 Thermal Hot Springs and Pools